Bayesian Time-Varying Tensor Vector Autoregressive Models for Dynamic Effective Connectivity

-A primary goal of many functional magnetic resonance imaging (fMRI) experiments is to investigate the integration among different areas of the brain in order to explain how cognitive information is distributed and processed.
-Neuroscientists typically distinguish between {\it functional connectivity}, which measures the undirected associations, or temporal correlation, between the fMRI time series observed at different locations, and {\it effective connectivity}, which estimates the directed influences that one brain region exerts onto other regions \citep{friston2011functional, zhang2015, DuranteGuindani2020}.
 One way to model effective connectivity is via a vector auto-regression (VAR) model, a widely-employed framework for estimating temporal (Granger) casual dependence in fMRI experiments \citep[see, e.g.][]{gorrostieta2013hierarchical, chiang2017bayesian}.
-In addition, in our motivating dataset, it is envisaged that the connectivity patterns may vary {\em dynamically} throughout the course of the fMRI experiment.
-Recent literature in the neurosciences has recognized the need to describe changes in brain connectivity in response to a series of stimuli in task-based experimental settings \citep{cribben,ofori,anastasiou} or because of inherent spontaneous fluctuations in resting state fMRI \citep{hutchison2013dynamic,taghia2017bayesian, PARK2018, warnick2018bayesian, ZARGHAMI2020}. \citet{samdin2016unified} and \citet{ombao2018statistical} have recently employed a Markov-switching VAR model formulation to characterize dynamic connectivity regimes among a few selected EEG channels.
-More recently, \citet{li2020bayesian} developed a stochastic block-model state-space multivariate auto-regression for investigating how abnormal neuronal activities start from a seizure onset zone and propagate to otherwise healthy regions using intracranial EEG data.
+Furthermore, it is now recognized that the connectivity patterns may vary dynamically throughout the fMRI experiment, as we anticipate in our motivating dataset \citep{ZARGHAMI2020}.
+This is supported by recent studies in neuroscience that emphasize the importance of describing changes in brain connectivity in response to stimuli in task-based settings \citep{cribben, ofori, anastasiou} and due to spontaneous fluctuations in resting-state fMRI \citep{hutchison2013dynamic, taghia2017bayesian, PARK2018, warnick2018bayesian, ZARGHAMI2020}.
+A Markov-switching VAR model formulation has been utilized by \citet{samdin2016unified} and \citet{ombao2018statistical} to characterize dynamic connectivity regimes among a few selected EEG channels. \citet{li2020bayesian} developed a stochastic block-model state-space multivariate autoregression to investigate how abnormal neuronal activities start from a seizure onset zone and propagate to otherwise healthy regions using intracranial EEG data.